Adopt A German Shepherd

-Adopting a German Shepherd Dog
+Adopt a German Shepherd

-Rescue a German Shepherd Dog
+Rescue or adopt a German Shepherd Dog

 When GSDR considers placing a dog in a new home, care is taken to ensure that there is a good match between the dog, its new owner and the new home environment in which it will be living.
 Not every dog will be right for a given environment and not all potential owners will be right for a given dog.
 Sometimes we get requests from individuals who attempt to give us a detailed description (possibly highly unrealistic) of a dog they would like us to provide them with and whilst we do try to find a dog that fits in with the wishes of the prospective new owner, dogs do not "come to order", they are all individual and have their own personalities.
 Both the dog and its new owners will have much learn from each other and will require time to adjust, but if approached with a practical and realistic attitude, adopting a German Shepherd can be a deeply rewarding experience.